vitaly-t/spex/docs/concept/throttling.md

 ### Solution

-With the help of method [page], promises can be resolved in chunks, thus throttling the data processing, while method [sequence] can do the same on the one-by-one basis.
+With the help of method [page], promises can be resolved in chunks, thus throttling the data processing, while method [sequence] can do the same on a one-by-one basis.

-Both methods support return of promises from `source` or `destination` handlers, which allows injecting any necessary delays needed to implement *load balancing*.
+Both methods support return of promises from `source` or `destination` callbacks, which allows injecting any necessary delays needed to implement *load balancing*.

 ### Examples